eugenetdr/cafe-employee-manager/README.md

 ```

 ### Set up ReactJS app
+Open a new terminal.
 With Node and npm installed, we can go ahead and install the dependencies for the app.
 ```
 cd cafe-employee-manager
 npm i